 Crossing artistic boarders

-The great freedom of working as a DIY musician is the way you’re able to frame the work you aim to get out there.
+The great freedom in DIY musicianship is the way you’re able to frame the work you aim to get out there.
 Come up with the visual periphery and ways to portray your art.
 Don’t see it as a drag or added hustle.
 On the contrary – it’s part of the process of growth, ideally adding depth and quality to your musical content.

 By defining the context you express yourself in, you basically welcome potential audiences to your creative domain.
 Sharpening your profile as an artist and promoting a comprehensible exchange.

-Keyword in this sense is “creative framing” – you set a frame that is tailored to your musical output.
+Keyword in this sense is “creative framing”.
+Set a frame that is tailored to your musical output.
 That way you have a maximum amount of influence on the effect and intensity your art may convey.

 Also – engaging in other creative fields always means embracing a new form of creative language.
 The deeper you dig into a new area, the more you learn about what it is you want and where you want to go.